a3alani/mail-buddy/README.md

 - Mail Buddy WebApp is currently not functional after the competition due to the funding plan.

-- Will be back soon when development is complete...
+- Will be back soon when the continued development is complete...

 - For now feel free to check the demo below for an idea of what the app looked like when operarional and checkout this video demo https://youtube.com/watch?v=UWn3lZJy38k&feature=shareb